InternLM/lmdeploy/README.md

 ### Step 1.
 Obtain Quantization Parameters

 First, run the quantization script to obtain the quantization parameters.

-After execution, various parameters needed for quantization will be stored in `$WORK_DIR`.
+> After execution, various parameters needed for quantization will be stored in `$WORK_DIR`; these will be used in the following steps..

 ```
 python3 -m lmdeploy.lite.apis.calibrate \